prmr/SoftwareDesign/modules/Module-04.md

 ## Exercises

 Exercises prefixed with **(+)** are optional, more challenging questions aimed to provide you with additional design and programming experience.
 Exercises prefixed with **(P)** (for "project") will incrementally guide you towards the ultimate completion of a complete Solitaire application.

+The best way to practice unit testing is, unsurprisingly, to write tests for as much code as possible.
+The exercises below provide some suggestions, but for additional practice you can write tests for practically any available code.

+0. Write unit tests for the Java `Math.abs()` and `Math.min(...)`.
+0. Write unit tests for the Java `Stack` methods `pop`, `push`, and `peek`.
+0. Create CFGs for all the methods of class [RecentFilesQueue](https://github.com/prmr/JetUML/blob/v1.0/src/ca/mcgill/cs/stg/jetuml/framework/RecentFilesQueue.java), except for `serialize` and `deserialize`.
+With the help of EclEmma, write tests that achieve branch coverage.
+Manually compute the coverage for all three condition criteria.
+0. (+) Extend the previous exercise to include the `serialize` and `deserialize` methods.
+0. (P) Write unit tests for all the classes of the Solitaire application you have developed so far.
+Compute the coverage of your test suite with EclEmma.
+0. (+) Run EclEmma on JetUML and identify some untested code.
+Write a new unit test and submit it as a pull request.

 ---